CenterForOpenScience/Policies-and-Procedures/index.md

 COS will not reimburse the following: Cash withdrawals, exchanges, or advances; items or services illegal under US federal or VA state law; parking violations, towing, traffic fines, or other legal fees; items that are counter to the mission, budget, or policy of COS or that of our funders.

-To receive reimbursement, staff are to submit all paper and digital receipts to the Office Manager or billing@cos.io within thirty (30) days of the reimbursable expense.
+To receive reimbursement, staff are to submit all paper and digital receipts to Human Resources or billing@cos.io within thirty (30) days of the reimbursable expense.
 Expense receipts may be submitted in print or digital form and must include the following: transaction date, amount, and vendor name.
 If a vendor receipt is not available, a copy of credit or bank statement line item along with statement of items purchased will be accepted for purchases under $75.
 Reimbursable expenses over $1,000 and international flights require pre­approval.
 All reimbursements and policy exceptions are subject to management’s final approval.
 Late submissions will not be eligible for reimbursement.

 Reimbursable amounts will be included in employee’s paycheck as untaxed income on the following schedule: requests received the 21st-5th of the month will be added to payroll on the 15th.
 Those received the 6th-20th will be included on the 30/31st.